benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 ## TODO

-- Fix bug: eye of magi is no longer pointed at Eillyn
-- Build creature dwellings through level 3 in starting towns of computer players
 - Create starting areas for Green and Purple.
 - Red lags behind the army strength curve, and has the most vulnerable town.
   Maybe give them one of: